 Because identifying information has no bearing on credit scores, changing your name or removing names reported previously will not cause them to get better.
 You can only improve credit scores by improving your credit account history.

-To know what to focus on from your particular credit history, you should purchase a credit score.
+To know what to focus on from your particular credit history, you could purchase a credit score.
 They are available from a number of sources, including Experian.
-You can find one at www.experian.com.

 The score will be accompanied by a thorough report that explains exactly what from your credit history is most affecting the credit score you received.
 By concentrating on those issues, you can improve your creditworthiness and any credit scores calculated using the information from your credit report.